Sault Ste. Marie, Michigan

 Sault Ste.
-Marie (/ˌsuː seɪnt məˈriː/ SOO-_-saynt-_-mə-REE) is the only city in, and county seat of, Chippewa County in the U.S. state of Michigan.
-With a population of 13,337 at the 2020 census, it is the second-most populated city in the Upper Peninsula after Marquette.
-It is the central city of the Sault Ste.
-Marie, MI Micropolitan Statistical Area, which encompasses all of Chippewa County and had a population of 38,520 at the 2010 census.
+Marie (/ˌsuː seɪnt məˈriː/ SOO-_-saynt-_-mə-REE) is a city in the Upper Peninsula of the U.S. state of Michigan.
+It is the county seat of Chippewa County and is the only city within the county.
+With a population of 13,337 at the 2020 census, it is the second-most populated city in the Upper Peninsula, behind Marquette.
+It is the primary city of the Sault Ste.
+Marie, MI Micropolitan Statistical Area, which encompasses all of Chippewa County and had a population of 36,785 at the 2020 census.
+Sault Ste.
+Marie was settled by mostly French colonists in 1668, making it the oldest city in Michigan.